VKostoulas/Medical_Image_Generation/README.md

 ## Description
 Training and sampling with 2D or 3D image generation models on your dataset has never been that easy!
-Simply, create your dataset based on [Medical Segmentation Decathlon](http://medicaldecathlon.com/) format, and that's it!
+Simply, create your dataset, and that's it!
 Go train your model!
 Assuming that you have enough GPU memory (these 3D models can take a colossal amount of memory) and you know exactly your architecture...